YBogomolov/vimrc2/README.md

 * replaced yankring  with yankstack
 * replaced snipmate  with ultisnips
 * replaced taglist   with tagbar
-* added 'plugin related installations' instructions to README
+* added 'post installation instructions' (plugin related installations) to README
 * more js oriented (tern plugin, and more to come)